Creating repositories that use the Java Persistence API is a cumbersome process that takes a lot of time and requires a lot of boilerplate code.

 Introducing: Spring Data JPA Tutorial

-- Spring Data JPA Tutorial, Part One: Configuration describes how you can get the required dependencies with Maven and configure your application.
+- Spring Data JPA Tutorial: Getting the Required Dependencies describes how you can get the required dependencies.

 - Spring Data JPA Tutorial, Part Three: Custom Queries with Query Methods describes how you can create custom queries by adding query methods to your repository interfaces.

 - Spring Data JPA Tutorial, Part Nine: Conclusions evaluates the usefulness of Spring Data JPA, gives recommendations about its usage and provides links to useful resources.

 - Spring Data JPA Tutorial: Using Querydsl in a Multi-module Maven Project describes how you can use Querydsl and Spring Data JPA in a multi-module Maven project.

 Congratulations.
 If you read every part of this tutorial, you know that implementing data access code does not have to be cumbersome.
 It can be fast, simple and fun.

 It is time to put your new skills to use.